felixbarten/Requirements-Engineering/_includes/content.md

   What was the original goal of using blackboard?
   What are possible candidates that could replace blackboard?

+- 1.3 See next section

+### 1.3 Activities plan

-- 1.3 Read the required reading.
+_1.3 Read the required reading.
 Look at the overall assignment for the first four weeks.
 Plan your requirements activities for the first four weeks.
-Provide a short rationale, referring to the documents you’ve read.
+Provide a short rationale, referring to the documents you’ve read._

-### Assignment Plan

 **Step 1: Identify stakeholders**